squirrel286/javascript-exercises/README.md

 # javascript-exercises
-Ejercicios con javascript por ejemplo: verificar si es mayor de edad para hacer sufragio.
+Ejercicios con javascript if else - else if - else